sph-mn/sph-sp/other/considerations.md

 # start/end for events or start/duration
 * duration is always dependent on start and the event can be moved in time just by updating start
 * calculations are simpler with an end value. it would have to be calculated for each event check or cached in a new struct field with more code complexity. `if(end <= t) {continue;} else if(end <= t) {break;}`

+# should seq return the event offset
+* selected: no, extra declaration/count/return effort is even easier handled if needed in caller

+# notes
+* event start/end times are event relative
+* events must never be called for start/end outside their range
+* out is positioned at start with index 0 so that seq and event.f behave the same when nested